dhatwake2019/day1/communityexpectations.md

 - Use concrete action language.
 (Ex.
 Don't interrupt -> Allow others to finish their thoughts.)

-Step 1:  Write down 2-3
+1. Write down 2-3 guidelines.
-Step 2: Share
-Step 3:
+2. In pairs, share your guidelines and select 2 to share with the group.
+3. Share with the group your guidlines.
+4. Are there other guidelines that we should add?

 ## Our Guidelines
+This will be our list of guidelines.